zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

   **Action:**

   Review the mentioned static API definition file for errors.
-  Refer to the specific log message to see what is the exact problem cause:
+  Refer to the specific log message to see what is the exact cause of the problem:

   - ServiceId is not defined in the file '%s'.
 The instance will not be created.
 Make sure to specify the ServiceId.
-  - The instanceBaseUrls parameter of %s is not defined.
+  - The `instanceBaseUrls` parameter of %s is not defined.
 The instance will not be created.
-Make sure to specify the InstanceBaseUrl property.
+Make sure to specify the `InstanceBaseUrl` property.
   - The API Catalog UI tile ID %s is invalid.
-The service %s will not have API Catalog UI tile.
+The service %s will not have an API Catalog UI tile.
 Specify the correct catalog title ID.
   - One of the instanceBaseUrl of %s is not defined.
 The instance will not be created.
 Make sure to specify the InstanceBaseUrl property.
   - The URL %s does not contain a hostname.
 The instance of %s will not be created.
 The specified URL is malformed.
 Make sure to specify valid URL.
   - The URL %s does not contain a port number.
 The instance of %s will not be created.
-  - The specified URL is missing port number.
+  - The specified URL is missing a port number.
 Make sure to specify a valid URL.
   - The URL %s is malformed.
 The instance of %s will not be created: The Specified URL is malformed.
 Make sure to specify a valid URL.
   - The hostname of URL %s is unknown.
-The instance of %s will not be created: Thes pecified URL’s hostname is invalid.
-Make sure to specify valid hostname
+The instance of %s will not be created: Thes specified hostname of the URL is invalid.
+Make sure to specify valid hostname.
   - Invalid protocol.
-The specified URL’s protocol is invalid.
-Make sure to specify valid protocol
+The specified protocol of the URL is invalid.
+Make sure to specify valid protocol.

 ### ZWEAD703E